RyKaj/Documentation/InfrastructureArchitecture/Database/Database-SQL-Architect.md

 peaks that it experiences.
 Even though pooled databases share access to resources they can still achieve a high degree of performance isolation.

-![Design of multi-tenant app with database-per-tenant, using elastic pool.](https://docs.microsoft.com/en-us/azure/sql-database/media/saas-tenancy-app-design-patterns/saas-multi-tenant-app-database-per-tenant-pool-15.png)
+<kbd>![Design of multi-tenant app with database-per-tenant, using elastic
+pool.](https://docs.microsoft.com/en-us/azure/sql-database/media/saas-tenancy-app-design-patterns/saas-multi-tenant-app-database-per-tenant-pool-15.png)